 To request access to NYP managed programs please see the NYP eSystems Access Form.
 Contact the NYPH Help Desk at 1-212-746-4357 with any specific questions regarding these or other NYP enterprise or clinical accounts.

 For support with NYP email addresses please contact the NYP Help Desk at 4-Help (212-746-4357), extension 1.

 Web based Clinical Information Systems - for technical support with WebCIS please contact the NYP Help Desk at 4-Help (212-746-4357),

 extension 1.
 For access to WebCIS please submit the the NYP

 - VPN - this may be required to connect to CUMC resources from a computer or device that is off campus.
-Using VPN first requires installation or set up on the system, once this is done you can login to VPN using your Columbia UNI and password (or an NYPH CWID login).
+Using VPN first requires installation or set up on the system as well as enrolling for CUMC multifactor authentication (MFA) via Duo.
+Once these are done you can login to VPN using your Columbia UNI and password and desired MFA method.
 For support please contact the CUMC IT Service Desk at extension 5-Help.